 You can write your wishes in your own handwriting and sign it.
 This is a holographic will and is valid.
 The problem is that it can be contested and it can be claimed that you didn’t really write it or that you wrote it when you were under duress or were not mentally capable.
 The other problem is that wills of these kind are often missing critical details.
 However, a holographic will is probably better than no will at all.

-Why hire counsel to do a will?
+Should I hire council to write a will?

 Most Internet products and forms are one-size-fits-all and may not even be applicable to Colorado.
 The problem is that they do not know you or your situation and as a result, the will doesn’t speak to specific issues or preferences that you would like to have addressed.

-What does a will package cost?
+How much does a will package cost?

 Some attorneys charge a flat fee and others charge an hourly rate.
 Because we do a basic wills package, we provide a flat rate for individuals and couples.
 With that rate, you receive a meeting with me to discuss your situation in detail and up to three sets of revisions.
 A call to our office will allow us to determine if your situation is one where our standard package is appropriate.
 Our wills package includes an Advanced Medical Directive and Medical Durable Power of Attorney (which are like a Living Will but more specific and powerful), General Power of Attorney, and other documents that work together to protect you and your beneficiaries.